Skip to main content

 • Format object fields:

-• type: one of the format strings above, or "json" / "query" for object-only formats
+• type: one of the format strings above, or "json", "question", or "highlights" for object-only formats

 • schema: JSON schema for type: "json" or for change tracking JSON mode